The President's Council comprises the office of the President.

 Secretary of the Board of Trustees; Chief of Staff: Roberta Dessellier

 Dessellier was appointed secretary of the Board of Trustees by the Michigan Technological University Board of Trustees, the University's governing body, in July 2016.
 In this administrative role she supports the board in policies and ordinances, assists with meetings, and with liaison activities between trustees and a variety of stakeholders.
-She works closely with the board, president, and other executive team members to fulfill university objectives and goals.
-She manages and provides leadership for the office functions of the president and ensures communication among executive team members consistent with the University’s strategic goals.
+She works closely with the board, president, and other President's Council members to fulfill university objectives and goals.
+She manages and provides leadership for the office functions of the president and ensures communication among President's Council members consistent with the University’s strategic goals.